 RPG events are run in partnership with select organizations and local player groups, such as Dungeons & Dragons Adventurers League and Games on Demand.
 If you represent such a group or would like information on joining one of PAX’s existing RPG partner organizations, you can email [email protected].

 There are also many ways to get your game to the table without running a scheduled event.
 The Tabletop Freeplay is filled with open tables.
 Grab a “Looking for Group” (LFG) cone to place on your table or use the LFG feature in the PAX Unplugged app to link up with other players.
 For an extra assist in forming a group, stop by the LFG zones near Tabletop HQ and RPG HQ.

-It depends on the tournament!
-Most events are first-come, first-served at 9:00am (one hour before PAX Unplugged opens).
-Other events are pre-registered through the app, and still others are managed by exhibitors who may have their own rules of admission.
-The best advice is to look up the event in our mobile app for details specific to any single event.
+It depends on the event!
+Most event registration takes place within the PAX App (http://paxnav.com/) at 8:00 AM for that day's events.
+Other events run by our exhibitors may have in-person registration or online pre-registration.
+The best advice is to look up the event description in our mobile app for details specific to any single event.

 As a general rule, absolutely, but please respect it if an exhibitor/attendee/kobold asks you not to record certain events.